rockettheme/docs/Docs/joomla/extensions/rokbox/editor_button.md

 -----------

 The DOM Element field takes a CSS-Style syntax value that needs to be targeting an Element in the page.
 Whenever you start filling this field, the [Link][link] will get disabled and auto-populated with an hash `#`.
-This is because a DOM Element type link is not a true link and doesn't point to any actual link.
+This is because a DOM Element type link is not a true link and does not point to any actual link.

 More details on how DOM Element works and how to use it can be [found here][data-rokbox-element].